26 June 2020

 Student activists developed a protest cult to their absent professors.
 They established an impromptu “memorial” in the hallway where both had their offices.
 This consisted primarily of copies of the Record with its libelous headline, as well as strings and other bits of garbage:

 Maud Mandel, the weak and indecisive president that Williams so richly deserves, then did exactly what you might expect.
-She took to her email and promptly denounced her committee chair for doing his job.
+She took to her email and promptly denounced her committee chair.

 Williams students, faculty and staff,